txt/plm18/doc/project.md

 "A passing instant when an opening appears which must be driven through with force if success is to be achieved."

 -  e.g. You wait till Sunday when the gatekeeper leaves the gate open when she goes visits her Mum.
 - e.g. The gatekeeper likes a drink.
-You canabilize your apples to make cider.
+You cannibalize your apples to make cider.